nishanttotla/Elevator-Scheduling/README.md

 ## Analysis
 To judge performance of the algorithm and to compare with naive FCFS, the following would be interesting questions
+  1. Given a set of pickup and dropoff requests, what's the total time needed to finish?
+  2. What is the maximum wait time for a pickup request?
+Dropoff request?
+  3. What is the average wait time for a pickup request?
+Dropoff request?
+  4. Expected number of people who have to wait for much longer than the average.
+  5. Prove that every request will be satisfied (no starvation).
+  6. What is the maximum fraction of active requests a single elevator might have to handle?
+How to balance out the load?